 NOTE: If you have been working through the course, your file should be up to date and you will not need to copy the practice presentation.
 You can move ahead to Moving through a presentation.

-- To begin copying the practice presentation, click the following button:
+- To begin copying the practice presentation in a new browser window,

-The file begins to open in your web browser.
+The file begins to open in a new window of the web browser.
 Before the presentation will open and can be edited, we need to make a copy of it.

 A copy of the file is now open and, by default, is saved in your Google Drive.
 The filename now has the words "Copy of" at the beginning.